gI0baI/fast-flags/README.md

 ```

 ### Direct3D 10
-The client will use Direct3D 10 as the 3D rendering API.
+`false` The client will use Direct3D 10 as the 3D rendering API.

 > [!IMPORTANT]
 > Requires the Direct3D 11 [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#disable-direct3d-11) to be disabled.